public-key-cryptography/public-key-editor/README.md

 	The client program stores the message hashes and message states in a file but the user has to use the same computer or store the mail folder / directory on a USB storage device to view the message states.
-(The program uses the hash of the from address + the number of bytes because the program doesn't know the hash of the email messages from the List screen.)
+(The program uses the hash of the from address + the number of bytes because the program doesn't know the hashes of the email messages from the List screen.)

 	Until the problem of storing public keys on email servers is solved, email encryption will not be- come widely used.
 A few hundred thousand to a few million people might use encryption by copying